Healthdirect Free Australian health advice you can count on.

 Anticoagulant medicines (used to prevent and treat blood clots) can also affect your D-dimer test results.

-It’s important to discuss your results with your doctor, who can explain what the results mean in your situation.
+It's important to discuss your results with your doctor.
+They can explain what they mean in your situation.

 Resources and support

-Visit the Pathology Tests Explained website for more information about D-dimer testing.
+Pathology Tests Explained has information about D-dimer testing.

 You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available 24 hours a day, 7 days a week.